There are now 3 possible online modes for units:

 - 6 points

-- Indicative assessments in this unit are as follows: (1) participation; (2) presentation; and (3) final examination.
+Indicative assessments in this unit are as follows: (1) Case Analysis & Participation; (2) ERP Lab Activity; and (3) Revision Test.
 Further information is available in the unit outline.

 - Unit Coordinator(s)